-I built AceTheDAT after seeing how many people spend months studying for the DAT without actually improving their score.
-Not because they aren't capable โ but because they're following systems that don't work.
-Too much volume.
-Not enough precision.
-And no real understanding of how the exam is actually structured.
+I built AceTheDAT after seeing how many people spend months studying for the DAT without their score moving at all.
+It's rarely about ability.
+They're following systems that pile on volume, skip the precision, and never teach them how the exam is actually built.

-I scored a 25 on the DAT (99th percentile), but more importantly, I figured out how to study in a way that translates to real results on test day.
-That meant understanding the difference between a knowledge gap, a conceptual misfire, and a strategy failure โ and addressing each one differently.
+I scored a 510 AA — 99th percentile, a 25 on the old scale — but more importantly, I figured out how to study in a way that translates to real results on test day.
+That meant learning to tell a knowledge gap apart from a conceptual misfire apart from a strategy failure, then fixing each one its own way.

 Most of the students I work with are retakers or nontraditional applicants who feel stuck.
 My role is to simplify the process, identify what's actually holding them back, and help them move forward with a clear plan.

 Adding Farwa to the team was deliberate.
-Once you have your score, the application is the next gate โ and most students underestimate it.
-She's an incoming D1 dental student with 10+ years of tutoring experience who specializes in exactly this.
-We're both entering dental school this fall โ we know this process from the inside.
-Together, we cover the full journey.
+Once you have your score, the application is the next gate, and most students underestimate how much it takes.
+She's an incoming D1 dental student with 14+ years of tutoring experience, and the application is her specialty.
+We're both starting dental school this fall, so we know this process from the inside.
+Together we cover the full journey.